Parents as Partners

 As well as providing children with plenty of opportunities to read a variety of texts in school, children need to read daily at home, building up their confidence, language skills and developing a passion for reading.

-Each week, on Monday your child will receive 2 reading books at their reading level.
-We ask that you spend a small amount of time each day, reading these books.
+We ask that you spend a small amount of time each day, reading school reading books.
 In addition to these books your child will select a library book of their choice on their library day and each half term will have chance of a ‘bonus read’ with the class ‘Reading Dog’ (a soft toy to bring home, to read a book of their choice to).

 All reading activities in and out of school should be recorded in the Reading Together diary.